aadi350/data-science-syllabus/machine-learning/time-series.md

 **Partial Autocorrelation**
 For a given lag, is the *partial* correlation of the time series with itself at the given lag given all information between the two points in time.
-Is able to visualise "true" non-redundant informative correlations for specific lags
+Is able to visualise "true" non-redundant informative correlations for specific lag

-# Time Domain
+# Statistical Time Domain
+## General Information
+### Advantages
+- Simple and transparent, hence easily explainable
+- Good results on small data
+- Perform comparible well (with respect to more advanced models) without the risk of overfitting
+- Simple to generate forecasts

+### Disadvantages
+- May not improve in performance given larger data
+- Focus on point estimates of mean values as opposed to features of distribution thereby limited exxpression of uncertainty
+- Cannot handle data with nonlinear dynamics

 ## Auto-Regressive Integrated Model Average
 Is a sum of present and past **series** terms